South America Coast to Coast - 32 days

 Overnight: The Amazon (jungle lodge) | Breakfast x 1, Lunch x 2, Dinner x 2

 Cuzco - Ollantaytambo.
-A full day is spent visiting the Sacred Valley of the Incas before staying the night with a local Peruvian family.
+A full day is spent visiting the Sacred Valley of the Incas.
 Firstly we visit the Pisac ruins, perched on a hilltop with incredible views of the snow-capped mountains.
 We then go down to the famous traditional market of the same name, which is full of colour and atmosphere.
 After lunch, we continue along the valley to the temple/fortress of Ollantaytambo with its enormous Inca terracing constructed on the side of a steep mountain.

 If you are doing the Inca Trek to Machu Picchu, tonight you will stay in Ollantaytambo.
 If you are doing the Lares Trek or have opted to take the train to Machu Picchu, this afternoon, you will return to Cuzco where you will spend the night.